digitalinteraction/climatered-server/README.md

 # -> Reads in content and validates it
 # -> Puts it into redis for the api
 npm run dev scrape-content

+# Run database migrations
+# -> Connects to database from .env
+# -> Sets up and maintains 'migrations' table to track migrations
+# -> Runs any new migrations
+npm run dev migrate

 # Run the dev server
 # -> Runs on port 3000